 To put it in terms of another analogy, brand awareness helps you grease the wheels when it comes to getting new customers.
 When a person is already familiar with your business, they’re more likely to click on your ads, give you their information, or become a customer.
 In fact, one study found that when searching for a business, 82% of people clicked on a result from a brand they were familiar with.

 So how do you increase brand awareness?
 Through a strong brand awareness strategy.
-In this post, we’ll be making you aware of:
+In this post, we’ll be sharing 14 of the best brand awareness strategies with examples to help you get started.

 Brand awareness refers to a person’s recognition of a specific business or brand.
 It doesn’t necessarily mean they’re a customer of that business or that they have any particular feelings about it—just that they’re aware the business or brand exists.